Stanley Donen: 1949–1952: MGM contract director

 After the success of On the Town, Donen signed a seven-year contract with MGM as a director.
 His next two films were for Freed, but were made without Kelly's participation.
 After being replaced as director on Pagan Love Song over personal differences with star Esther Williams, Donen was given the chance to direct his boyhood idol Fred Astaire.

 Royal Wedding (1951) starred Astaire and Jane Powell as a brother-sister American dancing team performing in England during the royal wedding of Elizabeth and Philip in 1947.
 Judy Garland was originally cast in the lead role, but was fired for absenteeism due to illness and was ultimately replaced by Powell.
 In the film, Powell's love affair with a wealthy Englishman (Peter Lawford) threatens to ruin the brother-sister act, while Astaire finds his own romance with another dancer (Sarah Churchill).
 The film is loosely based on Astaire's real-life career with his sister and early dancing partner, Adele Astaire, who retired after marrying an English lord in 1932 and includes one of Astaire's best remembered dance sequences, the "You're All the World to Me" number where he appears to defy gravity by dancing first on the walls and then on the ceiling.
 The shot was achieved by building the set inside a steel-reinforced rotating cylindrical chamber, with the camera attached to the cylinder.
 Both Astaire and the film's lyricist Alan Jay Lerner claimed that they thought of the idea.
 The film included music by Lerner and Burton Lane and was released in March 1951.

 Next, Donen made Love Is Better Than Ever, which was not released until March 1952.
 The film stars Larry Parks as a streetwise show business agent who is compelled to marry an innocent young dance teacher (Elizabeth Taylor).
 Donen and Kelly appear in cameo roles.
-The reason for the film's delayed release (by over a year) was Parks's appearance before the House Un-American Activities Committee and his eventual admission of his former membership in the Communist Party, and for naming others participants.
+The reason for the film's delayed release (by over a year) was Parks's appearance before the House Un-American Activities Committee and his eventual admission of his former membership in the Communist Party, and for naming other participants.
 The film was unsuccessful at the box-office.